opus1269/photo-screen-saver/docs/faq.md

   ***

+* **I only want to see my Google Photos.
+How do I turn off the other photos??**

+    1. Click on the screensaver icon to display the Settings.
+    2. Click on the tab named **PHOTO SOURCES**
+    3. Deselect all the Photo sources you don't want to see.

+  ***

 * **I received a Status: 500 error trying to load my Google Photos albums.
 What does that mean?**

   This is an error on the Server that provides the photos.